vincenzochiovaro/MyRandomQuoteMachine/README.md

 for example:

-Create a Dropdown button where you can see all my projects.  <!-- Work In Progress -->
+Create a Dropdown button where you can see all my projects. --- Ongoing

 Once you click Log In will Pop out a Form where you can interact with it same for the SignUp.